carchi8py/FSND-P4-Design-A-Game/hangman/README.md

 ## Score:
 Two different score are keeps for this game.
 1. Win and Losses.
 The first is the number of wins and losses you've had.
 A win is any time you complete a hangman game with out running out of guessess.
 A loss is any time you run out of guessess before completeing the game.
 Use the get_user_rankings to get the players with the most wins
-1. Number of guesses: The second score is the number of guesses left when you finish the game.
-If you had 1 guess left you'll have a 1. if you had all 5 guess left you'll have a 5.
-The idea for this score is to show player who needed the least ammount of guesses to solve the word.
-You can use the get_high_scores to return this
+1. Number of guesses: The second score is the number of guesses used to complete a word.
+The lower the number the less guess where used.

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.